nodejs/node/doc/api/readline.md

 *Note*: The `callback` function passed to `rl.question()` does not follow the typical pattern of accepting an `Error` object or `null` as the first argument.
-The `callback` is called with the provided answer as the only argument.git
+The `callback` is called with the provided answer as the only argument.

 ### rl.resume()
 <!-- YAML